Cindy and Barrett with RV in Montrose

 “Chill days” are the days we are recovering and watching Netflix.
 The key is to try to not forget these days.
 (The enneagram 7 in me often finds myself trying to turn these days into “adventure days,” but recovery time is key to making all the other days function happily.)

-Some weeks we can squeeze in more fun days; some weeks, we can’t even squeeze in one.
+Some weeks, we can squeeze in more fun days; some weeks, we can’t even fit one in.

 Cindy and Marty the Corgi at Catawba Falls